2010 Heluva Good! Sour Cream Dips at the Glen: Race summary

 The race, the twenty-second out of a total of thirty-six in the season, began at 1 p.m.
 EDT and was televised live in the United States on ESPN.
 Conditions were sunny with a high of 80 °F, making the track potentially slippery.
-Dan Fife, of Bentley Creek Weslyan Church, began pre-race ceremonies, by giving the invocation.
+Dan Fife, of Bentley Creek Wesleyan Church, began pre-race ceremonies, by giving the invocation.
 Next, American Idol runner-up, Bo Bice performed the national anthem, and Heluva Good! senior vice president of operations, Scott Blake gave the command for drivers to start their engines.
 During the pace laps, Kyle Busch had to go to pit lane because of problems with his race car.

 Edwards held the lead going through the first corner with McMurray behind him.
 Going through the esses McMurray ran Edwards off track, but Edwards remained the leader.
 Edwards vacated the first position was filled by McMurray after Edwards reported that his car was tight.
 On lap 5, Biffle moved into the fourth position, as Elliott Sadler made a scheduled pit stop for fuel.
 One lap later, Montoya passed McMurray for the first position.
 On lap 9, Allmendinger passed McMurray for the second position.
 Afterward, Ambrose passed Edwards for fourth.

 On the 24, Ambrose emerged in second, and would end up right behind Montoya six laps later.
 On the same lap, the first full course caution was given because P. J. Jones stalled on the track.